madprops/gifmaker/README.md

 A bigger `FPS` = A faster gif.

 `SCALE` and `THICK` modify the text's size and thickness.

+`RAND_WORDS` is the number of random words to use when no arguments are provided.

 If you want to use a different video, you might need to adjust these.